achueng/Responsive-Portfolio/README.md

 - Portfolio
 - Contact

-This is what the About Me page looks like.
+This is what the About Me page looks like on the computer with a large screen.
 ![About Me Page](./assets/index-ss.png)

-This is what the Portfolio page looks like.
+This is the Portfolio page.
 ![Portfolio Page](./assets/portfolio-ss.png)

-This is what the Contact page looks like.
+This is the Contact page.
 ![Contact Page](./assets/contact-ss.png)

+#### TRY IT ON A SMALLER SCREEN!

+Utilizing the media queries built into Bootstrap, a responsive website was created!